lucastheis/cmt/README.md

 If that is not the case, please follow the official MathWorks documentation to install a supported compiler and check again.

-Then run the setup.m function from the root folder of cmt in Matlab
+Then execute `setup.m` from the root folder of cmt in Matlab:

 	setup

 The distribute folder should now contain all the files needed to run the CMT toolbox from within matlab.
 Add it to your matlab path to use it.